niko1a4/Sui-Voting-Dapp/README.md

 # Sui Voting DApp

-A decentralized voting application built on the Sui blockchain using Move smart contracts and a React TypeScript frontend.
+A decentralized voting application built on the Sui blockchain using Move smart contracts, a React TypeScript frontend, and Nestjs backend.

 # App display
 ![](images/Screenshot%202025-12-01%20181914.png)